ibm-cloud-docs/secrets-manager/secret-rotate.md

 {: #auto-rotate-certificates-api}
 {: api}

 You can enable automatic rotation for certificates when you order them, or by editing the details of an existing certificate.

+The following example request orders a certificate with automatic rotation enabled.
+When you call the API, set the `auto_rotate` property to `true`.
+Optionally, you can set `rotate_keys` to `true` to request a new private key for the certificate on each rotation.
+{: curl}